 You had chemotherapy treatment for your cancer.
 Your risk for infections, bleeding, and skin problems may be high.
 You may still have mouth sores, upset stomach, and diarrhea.

 You will probably get tired easily, and your appetite will be poor.
 You should be able to drink and eat food.

-Brush your teeth and gums 2 - 3 times a day for 2 - 3 minutes each time.
+Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.